-Contributing to local development and meeting global societal challenges as many people as possible with access to energy, particularly in areas where a significant proportion of the population is deprived of such resources.
+Rubis' mission is to provide as many people as possible with access to energy, particularly in areas where a significant proportion of the population is deprived of such resources.
 The Group ensures that this mission is fulfilled in accordance with international standards, while embracing a socially responsible and supportive attitude wherever it is present.